Harry "Can't Wait" to Introduce Meghan and Archie to South Africa — Get All the Details!

 Meghan Markle and Prince Harry are heading to Africa!
-In October, the couple — who welcomed their first child, Archie Harrison Mountbatten-Windsor in May — will travel to the continent to bring awareness to causes important to the Duke and Duchess of Sussex as well as Harry's late mother, Princess Diana.
+In October, the couple — who welcomed their first child, Archie Harrison Mountbatten-Windsor, in May — will travel to the continent to bring awareness to causes important to the Duke and Duchess of Sussex, as well as Harry's late mother, Princess Diana.
 This will be Harry and Meghan's first family tour, as they plan on bringing Archie and his nanny along for the trip.

 Harry, Meghan, and Archie's tour includes stops in Malawi, Angola, and Botswana.
 In Botswana — which is where the couple vacationed shortly after they first met — Harry and Meghan plan on doing more work with wildlife conservation.
 In Malawi, they will continue to expand the impact of Harry's charity Sentebale, which provides relief and support for children who are victims of extreme poverty and the HIV/AIDS epidemic.
-Then, Harry and Meghan will trek to Angola where they'll learn more about the ongoing issues with landmines, and the government's plan to provide $60 million to clear landmines from two national parks.
-This was a cause also near and dear to Diana's heart as she brought worldwide attention to the dangers of landmines after visiting Angola in 1997.
+Then, Harry and Meghan will trek to Angola, where they will learn more about the ongoing issues with landmines, and the government's plan to provide $60 million to clear landmines from two national parks.
+This was a cause also near and dear to Diana's heart, as she brought worldwide attention to the dangers of landmines after visiting Angola in 1997.

 Last year, Harry made a handful of special trips to Africa.
-In June, he went to Pitseng, Lesotho, where he bonded with some of the children benefiting from Sentebale.
+In June 2018, he went to Pitseng, Lesotho, where he bonded with some of the children benefiting from Sentebale.
 Five months later, he visited Zambia to support and promote technological advancements and education for young girls.
-Earlier this year, he and Meghan also embarked on a fun-filled, informative tour of Morocco where they learned about the country's efforts to further education equality and use equine therapy to help with children's mental health.
+Earlier this year, he and Meghan also embarked on a fun-filled, informative tour of Morocco, where they learned about the country's efforts to further education equality and use equine therapy to help with children's mental health.
 So, they're no strangers to the continent and will certainly help make a positive impact during their tour this year.